Dining Room With Notepad And Pen

 To help break the process down of what to do, below is a step-by-step process and a few further resources that may help.

-Day 2-5: Register the death
+Registering the death

-Day 10 +: Cremation can take place
+Funeral can now take place

 The circumstances and process may change depending on where the person dies.
 This is because hospitals and care homes will have people on hand to help take you through the next steps, while at home, you may be on your own.